 People who are out and about all day along (breathing in fresh air), on their feet, and don't eat any processed foods whatsoever can eat beans daily if they like.

-If you adopt this process of soaking the beans, lead an active lifestyle and following the practices listed in the next section, you can be someone who can eat beans healthfully.
+If you adopt this process of soaking and pressure-cooking beans, lead an active lifestyle and following the practices listed in the next section, you can be someone who can eat beans healthfully.

 How To Eat Beans Without Gas

 Beans are notorious for giving people gas.
 After reading the above, now you know why.
 In order to enjoy beans without gas (or other unfortunate side effects), you must do several things:

 Eat beans at least six hours before going to sleep.

 Eat beans on an empty stomach (after any previous meals have digested).

 Do not eat any other foods for at least six hours after eating beans.
 (Assuming you're consuming one or more measuring cups of cooked beans.
 The wait-time in hours can be less with small servings of beans.)